Accounting / Creating an Equitable Compensation Plan

 Creating an Equitable Compensation Plan

-Compensation comprises such elements as wages or salaries, benefits, union perks, employer-provided vendor discounts, work flexibility and paid time off.
-A company’s compensation plan can promote employee engagement, performance and career development; thus, a thoughtful compensation plan boosts recruitment and retention efforts.
+Equitable compensation comprises such elements as wages or salaries, benefits, union perks, employer-provided vendor discounts, work flexibility and paid time off.
+A company’s equitable compensation plan can promote employee engagement, performance and career development; thus, a thoughtful compensation plan boosts recruitment and retention efforts.

 Compensation is tied to critical business elements, including: